GetStream/stream-django/README.md

 ####Low level APIs access
 When needed you can also use the low level Python API directly.
-The full explanation can be found on the [getstream.io documentation](https://getstream.io/docs/).
+The full explanation can be found in the [getstream.io documentation](https://getstream.io/docs/).

 ```